evilspud/Python/SDE_task/sdetask/readme.md

         database output that does not have a unique primary key.
     If this was the case, I would do all the joining in SQLITE and avoid the need to have list comperehensions to join accounts and customers.
+    With more time, I would make the contents od database_build_report.py print to a text file rather than to terminal.
     It would be useful to add logging, more error handling and pytest testing.
     Parameters could be added to the command line when running.
+    I would add testing for the existence of the specified directory before creation of the output files.